GoogleChrome/developer.chrome.com/site/en/docs/webstore/branding/index.md

 ## Using screenshots {: #using-screenshots}

 For illustrative or informative purposes, you may use standard, unaltered screenshots of Google services.
-For further details, check out the [Google Permissions][8] page.
+For further details, check out the [Google Permissions][google-permissions] page.

 ## Giving proper attribution {: #giving-proper-attribution}